 sudo fail2ban-client set apache-botsearch banip <ip_address>

-This command adds the specified IP address to the list of banned IPs for the apache-botsearch jail.
-As a result, the IP address will be blocked from accessing your server based on the rules defined in the jail.
+This adds the specified IP to the apache-botsearch jail’s ban list.
 Manual bans persist until you remove them or restart the Fail2Ban service.

 Unban an IP Address